Members space

 Journal Access

-NASSM members can receive free online access to the Journal of Sport Management and the Sport Management Education Journal by following these respective links.
-Any NASSM member wishing to purchase a print component (JSM and/or SMEJ) must contact the customer service team at Human Kinetics directly to place the order (click here to contact HK).
+NASSM members receive free access to the Journal of Sport Management and the Sport Management Education Journal by clicking on the respective links.

 Conference Registration